Relativizer

-Analysis
+History

-Since as far back as 1712, people have written about relativizers and what functions they have.
-They have been classified as conjunctions in earlier times, and have later been referred to as clause markers.
-They are known today as relativizers.
-Despite an agreement in nomenclature, there are multiple analyses which attempt to account for the grammatical function and distribution of relativizers.
+Perhaps as early as 1712 but at least as early as 1761, numerous terms have been used for certain lexical items that introduce various clauses.
+One such term is relative pronoun, which was coined in the 18th century and gained widespread usage in the early to mid-19th century.
+A clause marker is another term that has been used to describe an item that introduces a clause.
+Beginning in 1938, relativizer emerged as a term that now competes with relative pronoun.
+Despite that contrasting nomenclature and notwithstanding their disparate lexical categories, relativizers and relative pronouns essentially perform the same function by way of introducing a relative clause.

 Promotional analysis

 The promotional analysis is a transformational analysis from 1973 depicting relative clauses in English, and how relative pronouns are introduced into the embedded clause.
 This analysis assumes that there is no overt head noun in the deep structure of the main clause.
 In order to form a relative construction, the noun phrase from the embedded clause is promoted to the empty head of the noun phrase of the main clause.
 From there, a corresponding relative pronoun leaves a trace in the space of the vacated noun phrase in the embedded clause.
 For example: